 Life Cycle Assessment performed in accordance with ISO 14040 methodology using 2018 data for Horizon Organic whole milk half gallons produced in three Danone North America owned facilities.

-With our LCA as a starting point, we’re off and running towards our 2025 carbon positive goal.
-We just have to keeping measuring, managing and reducing.
-After reducing GHG emissions wherever we can, we’ll purchase U.S. carbon credits to offset what we can’t reduce.
+With our LCA as a starting point, we’re rolling up our sleeves to help fight climate change.
 Together with our family farmer partners, we’re putting our hope for a brighter, more sustainable future into action.
-Learn more about our carbon positive journey here.
+Learn more about our journey here.